'A Christmas Carol' - stage-play in two acts

 direction.
 The stage version retains the orchestral musical score I created

-for the radio adaptation and features an optional CD of pre-recorded sound
+for the radio adaptation and features downloadable MP3 audio tracks of pre-recorded sound

 effects.
 The following notes pertain to the story and how to approach